miklevin/MikeLev.in/_posts/2023-05-08-lex-luthor-s-chewing-gum-wrapper-and-self-similarity.md

 again.
 We see this in the famous Mandelbrot set, and maybe the most famous example is the Koch snowflake or the fibonacci spiral.
 But it's everywhere.

+> Miss Teschmacher, some people can read War and Peace and come away thinking
+> it's a simple adventure story.
+Others can read the ingredients on a chewing
+> gum wrapper and unlock the secrets of the universe.

+{% include youtubePlayer.html id="RNHqe30uu-I" %}

 When you see an "emergent property", there's a very good chance that it's actually a large manifestation of that smaller "seed" shape allowed to run wild.
 While the flat roundness of planetary orbits and galactic spirals aren't